ashupp/SFX-100-Streamdeck/README.md

 - Do not click on Download on this page.
 Download the files from the release tab or use the following links:
   - [latest StreamDeckExtension.zip](https://github.com/ashupp/SFX-100-Streamdeck/releases/latest/download/StreamdeckExtension.zip)
   - [latest StreamDeckPlugin](https://github.com/ashupp/SFX-100-Streamdeck/releases/latest/download/sfx-100-streamdeck-plugin.streamDeckPlugin)
-- Unzip the Extension into the Simfeedback Extension dir and Enable in SimFeedback
+- Unzip the extension into the Simfeedback extension dir.
+- Enable the plugin and enable autorun of the extension in SimFeedback
 - Install the Streamdeck extension by double-click
 - If it does not work close Simfeedback, run remove_blocking.bat in Simfeedback folder with admin privileges and restart